 Cahors is the 'capital' of Lot and is situated in the south of the department.

-Situated inside a meander of the river Lot, the gallo-roman city of Divona Cadurcorum grew up in the 1st century B.C. around the sacred Divona spring now known as the Fontaine des Chartreux.
+The gallo-roman city of Divona Cadurcorum grew up in the 1st century B.C. around the sacred Divona spring now known as the Fontaine des Chartreux.

 Following the fall of Rome in 415, the conquering Wisigoths progressed rapidly westwards and in 418 were presented, as the result of a treaty with the Romans, with the city of Toulouse and its kingdom of Aquitaine.
 Then in 511 the Franks came from the north and defeated the Wisigoths who were pushed south beyond the Pyrenees.
 Muslim armies invaded from north Africa, displacing the Wisigoths in Spain and by 732 the Muslim armies had progressed north as far as Poitiers, where they were finally defeated and repulsed by the Franks.